 Real Life Buy and Hold Legends

-This are guys you’ve heard of.
+These are guys you’ve heard of.
 They are known for their riches — brought to them by their investing acumen.
 And they mainly got rich by following a buy and hold strategy.
 Interestingly, all of them are recognized for their philanthropy as well as for their wealth.

-- Warren Buffet: The “Oracle of Omaha” is the well-known king of buy and hold.
+- Warren Buffett: The “Oracle of Omaha” is the well-known king of buy and hold.
 His company, Berkshire Hathaway, is known for acquiring companies that generally have strong fundamentals and long-term staying power.
 When Buffett acquires something, he tends to hold on to it.
-He is famous for deriding risky and opaque derivative investments when they were first introduced, prefering instead to keep with the boring strategy that made him a billionaire.
+He is famous for deriding risky and opaque derivative investments when they were first introduced, preferring instead to keep with the boring strategy that made him a billionaire.
 However, Buffet doesn’t blindly buy and hold.
 He has been known to sell when circumstances warrant such a move.

 - Charlie Munger: Munger is Buffett’s right-hand man at Berkshire Hathaway, and shares his investment philosophy.
 Even though it is doubtful whether Munger would be as famous as he is without his close association with Warren Buffett, Munger is a successful investor in his own right.
 Munger prefers to choose stocks that he knows well, and then hold them in his portfolio.
 Munger’s hero is Benjamin Franklin, and his book, Poor Charlie’s Almanack, is an homage to the well-respected founding father.